supabase/supabase/examples/with-cloudflare-workers/README.md

 # Supabase with Cloudflare Workers

 `supabase-js` uses the `cross-fetch` library to make HTTP requests, which has issues on Cloudflare Workers.
-We're asking Supabase Client to use Cloudflare Workers' in-built `fetch` method to make HTTP requests using the `fetch` option
+To solve this we can use Cloudflare Workers' in-built `fetch` method to make HTTP requests using the optional `fetch` parameter in the `supabase-js` client.

 Source: https://supabase.com/docs/reference/javascript/initializing#custom-fetch-implementation